As part of our Operational Resilience series, we talk more about operational resilience metrics with 4C Strategies Senior Consultant Ben White.

 Metrics are essential, because without them you can’t assess the impact tolerances of your Important Business Services (IBS) and any subsequent capability improvements, and therefore won’t know if you’re compliant with the new operational resilience regulation.

-When the regulation comes into play in October 2021, you need to have identified and mapped your IBS and know the impact that disruptions to them will have on customers and the market.
+You need to have identified and mapped your IBS and know the impact that disruptions to them will have on customers and the market.
 Basically, you need to know what “good” looks like for them individually and collectively to get an understanding of what gaps exist, what improvements have to be made, and the order in which they should be done.
 Ideally, you’ll have a powerful and user-friendly tool for visualising and comparing metrics so you can share them with senior management, auditors, risk and business continuity departments – you name it.

 What is the biggest obstacle currently facing financial institutions?